Why eating fresh greens is so healthy

 Both substances are among the most powerful and at the same time most natural substances that can fight and prevent cancer.
 Sulforaphane activates carcinogenic detoxification enzymes in the liver, which can neutralize carcinogenic, free radicals.
 Sulforaphane is not immediately consumed, for example, vitamin C, but can act several times.

 Spinach provides the antioxidants lutein and zeaxanthin.
-These two substances are also known as the protective gel of our eyes and our visual acuity.
+These two substances we also know as the protective gel of our eyes and our visual acuity.

 Microalgae such as chlorella and spirulina are rich in the enzymatic pigments phycocyanin and phycoerythrin.
 They are highly antioxidant, can trap free radicals and block lipid oxidation (cholesterol deposits).